carlosperate/microbit-dev-env/README.md

 * Develop your own MakeCode packages
 * Build C/C++ applications for the micro:bit

-With a single command this project takes care of creating a virtual machine, installing all the development tools and dependencies required, download all the source code, compile everything, and get it ready for use.
+With a single command this project takes care of creating a virtual machine, installing all the development tools and dependencies required, download all the source code into a shared folder, compile everything, and get it ready for use.

 It offers a replicable development environment that is independent of your operating system, working the same way under Windows, macOS, or Linux.